On complexity and convergence of high-order coordinate descent algorithms for smooth nonconvex box-constrained minimization: Implementation and experiments

-The natural question that arises is whether the tendency of the coordinate descent method in finding global minimizers could be observed in a larger set of instances.
+Another natural question that arises is whether the tendency of the coordinate descent method in finding global minimizers could be observed in a larger set of instances.
 To check this hypothesis, we downloaded 64 additional \textit{random} molecules with no more than $6{,}000$ atoms from the ones that were uploaded in 2020; 56 of which have, other than protein atoms, atoms in small molecules.
 However there were 19 molecules for which, considering protein atoms only or protein atoms plus atoms in small molecules, the graph associated with the incomplete Euclidean matrix obtained by eliminating distances larger than 6 Angstroms is disconnected.
 Therefore, we were left with 45 and 37 molecules in each set, totalizing 82 new instances.
 Table~\ref{tab2} shows the performance of Coordinate Descent and SPG when applied to the 45 instances that consider protein atoms only; while Table~\ref{tab3} shows the performance of both methods when applied to the 37 instances that consider protein atoms plus atoms in small molecules.
 In the 45 instances in Table~\ref{tab2}, Coordinate Descent found 37 global minimizers; while SPG found 30 global minimizers.
-This means that Coordinate Descent found 23\% more global minimizers than SPG.
 In the 37 instances in Table~\ref{tab3}, Coordinate Descent found 30 global minimizers; while SPG found 26 global minimizers.
-This means that Coordinate Descent found 15\% more global minimizers than SPG.